carlsmith/coffeeshop/docs/intro.md

 CoffeeShop uses gists to let you share stuff.
 There are a few different ways to share and use scripts, between users or as published scripts.

-The goal is to develop an integrated, interactive programming environment that is ideal for new programmers, while also being something that serious hackers use and contribute to.
+The goal is to develop a fun, interactive, programming environment that is ideal for new programmers, while also being something that experienced programmers use and contribute to.

+---

+This book is being developed as a guide for hackers to get up to speed on how this shell works.
+Separate content will be created to learn programming from.

 [Return to the Front Page](/docs/front.md)